 Founded in autumn 2011 on the initiative of Hannu Lintu, Jukka-Pekka Saraste and John Stårgords, the Helsinki Music Centre Chorus, which is comprised of about 100 singers, can be regrouped as a male, female or chamber choir as needed.
 It works in close partnership with the main Helsinki Music Centre residents: Finnish Radio Symphony Orchestra, the Helsinki Philharmonic Orchestra and the Sibelius Academy.

 Composer Tapani Länsiö, who had been the Artistic Director of the choir since 2012, passed the baton to new artistic director Nils Schweckendiek and choral master Jani Sivén on January 14, 2017.

-The Choir appears in concert from eight to ten times a year, mainly at the Helsinki Music Centre but also at other venues, such as festivals.
-The members of the choir are amateurs with a passion for singing.
+The Chorus appears in concert from eight to ten times a year, mainly at the Helsinki Music Centre but also at other venues, such as festivals.
+The members of the chorus are amateurs with a passion for singing.